astromatic/sextractor/doc/src/Param.rst

 ..
 File Param.rst

+.. include:: global.rst

 The measurement (or catalog) parameter file
 ===========================================

 In addition to the configuration file detailed above, |SExtractor| requires a file containing the list of measurements ("catalog parameters") that will be listed in the output catalog for every detection.
 This allows the software to compute only the measurements that are needed.
-The name of this catalog parameter file is traditionally suffixed with ``.param``, and must be specified using the ``PARAMETERS_NAME`` config parameter.
+The name of this catalog parameter file is traditionally suffixed with ``.param``, and must be specified using the :param:`PARAMETERS_NAME` config parameter.
 The full set of parameters can be queried with the command

 .. code-block:: console